Greetings, my friends, music lovers, thrill seekers, conversationalists all across the fruited plane.

 The news reporting that it's getting cold in Chicago.

-Have you heard that they're not going to allow sleigh writing in Chicago in the snow, no sledding?
+Have you heard that they're not going to allow sleigh riding in Chicago in the snow, no sledding?

 The kids might get hurt.

-They might s they might sled too far down the hill and go into the street and get hit by a car.
+They might sled too far down the hill and go into the street and get hit by a car.

-Now the economist is saying that this new characteristic in America, this this fearfulness, is resulting in less entrepreneurism, less risk taking, and that we're raising a bunch of kids afraid to do anything.
+Now, The Economist is saying that this new characteristic in America, this fearfulness, is resulting in less entrepreneurism, less risk-taking, and that we're raising a bunch of kids afraid to do anything.

-And leaving the pack is the modern day Republican Party illustrating what it's like to live in fear every day, in their case of the media, or the bogeyman of low information voters or whatever.
+And leading the pack is the modern-day Republican Party illustrating what it's like to live in fear every day, in their case, of the media, or the bogeyman of low-information voters or whatever.

-I don't understand as one who's not fearful.
+I don't understand it as one who's not fearful.

 Okay, so some people may call you names.